leorayjes/usb-ddr-dance-pad/README.md

   - You will need N +1 where N is the number that you currently have
 - Aircompressor and bradnailer
   - This isn't completely necessary, I just wanted to assemble faster than the glue would dry
+- Soldering iron and solder
+  - Not inherently necessary but makes a stronger connection

 ## Notes:
 - The Arduino code was written by Alex from Super Make Something